 Podbean offers a platform for hosting and listening to free podcasts.
 You’ll find podcasts on a range of topics.
 E

 Videos offer a wide range of learning opportunities.
 Many video series help teens and adults build practical skills, such as how to fix flat tire or how to cook an omelet.
 Other videos feature lectures and narration from experts in the field.

-Free Documentaries makes many fascinating documentaries available for free.
+Top Documentary Films makes many fascinating documentaries available for free.
 Documentaries are available on topics such as health, politics, human rights, and religion.
-You can also sign up to be notified when new documentaries are added to the free database.
 E

 DIY Network helps you spruce up your home by providing free online episodes of its most popular shows and video-based blogs with tips and tricks.
 C

 Ted Talks have become well-known for the expert advice they contain.
 Watch as experts in their fields share their wisdom with you.
 E

 BrightTalk focuses on providing free business and webinars to those interested in the business world.
 Find resources in areas such as finance, human resources, marketing, and information technology.
 C

 All Things Science has transferred its wealth of science-based videos to Daily Motion.
 There teens and adults can learn about scientific innovations and see how science connects to daily life.
 E